 Our results show that price volatility (rather than price level) can imprint later behavior.
 A cohort that experiences a price increase to a high level during their formative window exhibits decreased later-life driving relative to previous or following cohorts for whom prices were consistently low or consistently high during their formative window.
-The significance of shocks rather than levels suggests reference dependence does not explain this behavior, and is consistent with recent experimental research by Haushofer and Fehr (2019), who find that income shocks affect discounting behavior, even conditional on post-shock income levels.
-The finding that price changes during formative years determine later-life behavior suggest that standard habit formation or reference-dependence models cannot explain long-run consumer behavior in our context.
+The significance of shocks rather than levels is consistent with recent experimental research by Haushofer and Fehr (2019), who find that income shocks affect discounting behavior, even conditional on post-shock income levels.

 Finally, we demonstrate that relatively mundane experiences (e.g., interactions with gasoline prices) can be important.
-Formative experiences need not be particularly life-changing or extreme (such as violence or unemployment as in, for example, Callen et al. (2014) and Malmendier and Shen (2018)).
+Formative experiences need not be life-changing or extreme (such as violence or unemployment as in, for example, Callen et al. (2014) and Malmendier and Shen (2018)).
 We also speak to the literature in urban and environmental economics that seeks to understand the short-run relationship between gasoline prices and driving behavior, by adding a new, long-run response to macroeconomic energy price shocks, which uncovers a channel that gives rise to heterogeneous driving behavior.

-We briefly describe this related literature in urban, transportation and environmental economics below.
-Section 2 then describes research setting and data sources.
-In Section 3, we use the oil crises of the 1970s as a case study to illustrate that long-ago price volatility continues to influence driving patterns.
-Section 4 identifies the long-run effects of gasoline prices on the intensive and extensive margins of driving using many cohorts of drivers.
+Section 2 describes the research setting and data sources.
+We use the oil crises of the 1970s as a case study to illustrate that long-ago price volatility continues to influence driving patterns in Section 3.
+Section 4 identifies the long-run effects of gasoline prices on driving using many cohorts of drivers.
 We then examine mechanisms and show the long-run effects of changes in the minimum driving age in Section 5.
-Section 6 offers conclusions and implications.